Alert Icon Icon of an exclamation point in a triangle.

 Director Carney has a master’s in Urban and Regional Land Use Planning from Portland State University, and a bachelor’s degree from Middlebury College in Vermont.
 She lives in the Grant Neighborhood with her family, where she is a bicycle commuter, farmers market regular, and mother of four.
 Because of their commute differences, she prefers to pay by the trip, while her husband will only use the Universal Pass.

-Director Maria Cecilia Hinojos Pressey is a daughter of Mexican immigrants from Chihuahua, Mexico.
+President Maria Cecilia Hinojos Pressey is a daughter of Mexican immigrants from Chihuahua, Mexico.

 Hinojos Pressey previously worked with a refugee resettlement agency, helping refugees and asylum seekers obtain jobs, navigate public transportation, and settle into new homes.
 Prior to that she worked as a Latinx community advocate at the Domestic Violence Resource Center.